-Helms College offers new and returning students the opportunity to apply for scholarships to assist with the costs of their programs of study.
+Helms College offers new students and returning students the opportunity to apply for scholarships to assist with the costs of their programs of study.
 Merit-based scholarships are available to students who have excelled academically.
 Need-based scholarships are available to students who have exhausted their financial aid eligibility and require assistance with covering program costs.
-Scholarships are also available to those who have served in the United States Armed Forces.
+Scholarships are also available to those who have served in the United States Armed Forces, and employees of Edgar's Hospitality Group and Goodwill Industries of Middle Georgia, Inc.

-Funding for all scholarships is provided through the Tuition Assistance Program and all scholarships are administered through Helms College Financial Aid Office.
-Scholarships are based on availability of funding.
+All scholarships are funded through the Tuition Assistance Program and administered through the Helms College Financial Aid Office.
+Scholarships are based on the availability of funding.